tizonia/tizonia-openmax-il/docs/sphinx-src/manual/manual.rst

 User Guide
 ==========

-Tizonia puts the emphasis on the music listening experience, by adhering to a few principles:

-**Command-line is the simplest UI**
+Tizonia provides an efficient and unbstrusive music search and listening
+experience:

+**Simplest CLI UI**
-  Because the keyboard is faster than the mouse you get to listen to your music in less time.
+  Because the keyboard is faster than the mouse you get to listen to the music you want in less time.

 **Play the music, not matter what**
-  Tizonia uses approximate string matching techniques to match your search keywords against the data provided by the streaming services.
-And 'Feeling Lucky' guesses for when no results are returned.
+  Tizonia uses fuzzy string matching techniques to match your search keywords against the data provided by the streaming services.
+Music plays immediately.
+When a search returns no results Tizonia may try a 'Feeling Lucky' guess.

-**Music never stops**
+**Non-stop music**
   Tizonia only mode of operation for its play queue is **looped** mode.
 Tizonia does not currently provide non-looped playback.

 **Limit the distractions**
+  By limiting the interactions.
 No fast-forward or rewind.
 Only skip to next/previous track.
-No fancy 'ncurses' CLI interface to get distracted with.
-Only some track info and a visual progress bar.
+No elaborate 'ncurses' CLI interface to get distracted with.
+There is some track info and a simple visual progress bar.

 **Reduce 'muscle-memory'**
-  Finding the music that you want and listening to it should (the majority of the time) require only one command-line option on the console.
+  Finding the music that you want and listening to it should (for the most part) require a single command-line option typed on the terminal.
 E.g.:
   ``tizonia --spotify-album "Islands"``

 .. toctree::